 Our open-hearted team of experienced and inspired creators are empowered to have a meaningful impact on the stories we tell and the games we create.We’re passionate and creative.
 Obsessed with originality.
 Committed to quality.
 Focused on fun.
 Determined to rise above the status quo of our industry and live our dreams in an inclusive, collaborative, professional, and sustainable work environment.

 Obsessed with creativity; collaboration; inclusivity; originality; quality

 Our founder, Bret Robbins, opened Ascendant Studios in 2018 with the vision to make a visceral, single-player first-person shooter unlike anything the world has seen in decades.
-Today, we’re a fully independent AAA video game studio with a 100+ person distributed team and complete ownership and creative control over our debut new IP.
+Today, we’re a fully independent AAA video game studio with complete ownership and creative control over our debut new IP.

 Together we’re building an unpretentious studio culture built on a foundation of respect and an earnest top-down belief in a healthy work/life balance.

 The Call to Create a New IP After 26 years in the games industry, Bret Robbins (Founder & CEO at Ascendant Studios) felt it was time to begin something new.
 He had spent his career working on world-famous franchises like Lord of the Rings, 007 James Bond, and directing multiple Call of Duty campaigns, but there was something about his experience creating an original IP from scratch, like Dead Space, that kept calling to him.
 Read the full story Dreaming up a new game and the studio to create it "I remember working on one of the Call of Duty levels and thinking, what if instead of a helicopter, that was a dragon.
 And instead of RPG explosions, those were fireballs.
 And instead of soldiers, we were all battle mages, firing off spells and wrecking the place.